unitymakesus/resources/docs/simple/4-launch.md

 - In the website account
 - DNS > update A record to new IP: `209.124.90.253`

-**When you are finished, go to a private browser and check all links and images to make sure everything works Properly**
+**When you are finished, go to a private browser and check all links and images to make sure everything works properly**